benjystanton/benjystanton.github.io/_posts/2020-04-16-my-first-year-at-swirrl.md

 I've been at [Swirrl](https://www.swirrl.com/) for 12 months (happy swirrliversary to me)!

 I joined as an interaction designer back in April 2019.
-I had spotted that they were on the lookout for a designer after [Jamie](https://twitter.com/northernjamie) shared a link on Twitter.
+I'd spotted that they were on the lookout for a designer after [Jamie](https://twitter.com/northernjamie) shared a link on Twitter.

 I was a little worried that my skills weren't technical enough for a software team like Swirrl.
 But the job description was open and honest, and it made them seem like a very supportive and flexible team (which it turns out, they really are!).
 Plus, my time working with data at Office for National Statistics (ONS) meant that I had some relevant experience.